Find Nursing Colleges

 The Graduate Center Registered Nursing Bachelor’s Program

-During the 2020-2021 academic year, 197 registered nursing majors earned their bachelor's degree from The Graduate Center.
-Of these graduates, 23% were men and 77% were women.
+For the most recent academic year available, 20% of registered nursing bachelor's degrees went to men and 80% went to women.
 The typical registered nursing bachelor's degree program is made up of only 13% men.
-So male students are more repesented at The Graduate Center since its program graduates 10% more men than average.
+So male students are more repesented at The Graduate Center since its program graduates 7% more men than average.

 undefined